Kieran-Bacon/stow/docs/index.md

 You'll then have to add in some logic before this section in the application to handle the possibility of reading the files locally or remotely.
 This may come in the form of changes to your cli, api, etc, so you do that.

-Then from word up high, some of the configuration you are doing will need to change dynamically while the application is running.
+Then from up high, word comes that some of the configuration you are doing will need to change dynamically while the application is running.
 Your team has decided that the app will monitor one of the configuration files for changes and reload it when it does.

 To maintain the local and remote duality of your application, you get to work updating both methods to check for updates, and then test.